 Bonds: Gilt (debt securities issued by the Bank of England) and Bund (the German word for "bond", a debt security issued by Germany's federal government).

 Indices: FTSE 100 (share index of the 100 companies listed on the London Stock Exchange with the highest market capitalization), ESTX50 (ESTX50 (Euro Stoxx 50, a stock index of Eurozone stocks designed by STOXX, an index provider owned by Deutsche Börse Group) and DAX (Deutscher Aktienindex, German stock index consisting of the 30 major German companies trading on the Frankfurt Stock Exchange).

 ORGANIZATIONS, PEOPLE AND ECONOMIC DATA THAT INFLUENCE EUR/GBP

 The organizations and people that affect the most the moves of the EUR/GBP pair are:

-- European Central Bank (ECB) whose main objective is to maintain price stability for the Euro.
-The ECB (currently headed by Mario Draghi) sets and implements the monetary policy for the Eurozone (including interest rates), conducts foreign exchange operations and takes care of the foreign reserves of the European System of Central Banks.
+European Central Bank (ECB) whose main objective is to maintain price stability for the Euro.
+Headed by Christine Lagarde, the ECB sets and implements the monetary policy for the Eurozone (including interest rates), conducts foreign exchange operations and takes care of the foreign reserves of the European System of Central Banks.

 In terms of economic data, as for most currencies, the EUR/GBP traders have to keep an eye on:

-- GDP (Gross Domestic Product), the total market value of all final goods and services produced in a country.
+GDP (Gross Domestic Product), the total market value of all final goods and services produced in a country.
 It is a gross measure of market activity because it indicates the pace at which a country's economy is growing or decreasing.
-Generally speaking, a high reading or a better than expected number is seen as positive for the EUR, while a low reading is negative.

-- Inflation measured by key indicators as the CPI (Core Price Index) and the PPI (Production Price Index), which reflect changes in purchasing trends.
+Inflation measured by key indicators as the CPI (Consumer Price Index) and the PPI (Production Price Index), which reflect changes in purchasing trends.